Melanoma Skin Cancer Treatment

 Your doctor will talk with you about the options, pros and cons for each treatments, including clinical trials, and any other treatments that might be appropriate for your condition.

-At Group Health Medical Centers, we keep up with the rapid changes and improvements in skin cancer treatment.
+At Kaiser Permanente medical offices, we keep up with the rapid changes and improvements in skin cancer treatment.
 We offer surgery that’s most effective in treating your cancer, chemotherapy that’s easier to tolerate, and radiation that’s targeted to the cancer growth.
 We consistently review the latest research findings to make sure our treatments are the most effective.

 Types of Treatment